au-ts/multikernel-manifest/README.md

 ## Open Problems

-1. How best to handle shared hardware resources, e.g. the GIC distributor registers which is shared across cores. seL4 either needs a way to partition which IRQs are used on each core, or some way to ensure that the values are consistent.

-    Currently all IRQs other than SGIs go to core 0, and so drivers which use IRQs must live on core 0.

-2. What happens when we need more cross-core notifications than there are SGIs?
+1. What happens when we need more cross-core notifications than there are SGIs?

 ## Working Configurations